omaranwar1/SudokuSolver/README.md

 ### Performance

-- **Typical processing time**: sub-second to a few seconds per image on the provided samples (hardware-dependent)
+- **Typical processing time**: 30 to 40 seconds per image on the provided samples (hardware-dependent)

 ### Output Examples